SaswatB/linkme/README.md

 This extension contributes the following settings:

-- `linkme.generatedPrefix`: Sets the prefix used in generated codes
+- `linkme.generatedPrefix`: The prefix used in generated codes
-- `linkme.generatedHexLength`: Sets the length of the random hex used in generated codes.
+- `linkme.generatedHexLength`: The length of the random hex used in generated codes.
+- `linkme.decorationColor`: The color of highlighted codes.

 ## Release Notes